CycleCloudCommunity/cyclecloud_arm/README.md

 * The first time you access the webserver, the Azure CycleCloud End User License Agreement will be displayed, and you will be prompted to accept it.

 * After that, you will be prompted to create an admin user for the application server.
-It is recommended that you use the same username that was specified in the parameters.
+For convenience, it is recommended that you use the same username specified in the parameters.

 ![createuser](images/cyclecloud-create-user.png)